When you buy something through one of the links on our site, we may earn an affiliate commission.

 This will get your heart to flush the by-products of energy production out of your muscles without stimulating them to produce more.

-After your cardio, this is the best time to carry out a set of static stretches.
+After your cardio, this is the best time to carry out a set of static climbing stretches.
 As I mentioned earlier, static stretches before a session will decrease muscle strength but if you carry them out afterwards they will help flush out the chemicals we don’t want and they will increase the flexibility of your muscles.

-Also covered in the stretching article, self-massage is an excellent little tool to leave your muscles as happy as possible after a climbing session.
+Self-massage is an excellent little tool to leave your muscles as happy as possible after a climbing session.

 I also always like to give my forearms a rubdown.
 I feel it’s one of the best things to help leave my fingers strong and healthy for the next session.